drwetter/testssl.sh/Readme.md

 * Check for multiple server certificates
 * Browser cipher simulation
 * Assistance for color-blind users
-* Even more compatibility improvements for FreeBSD, RH-ish, F5 and Cisco systems
+* Even more compatibility improvements for FreeBSD, NetBSD, Gentoo, RH-ish, F5 and Cisco systems
 * Considerable speed improvements for each cipher runs (-e/-E)
 * More robust socket interface
 * OpenSSL 1.1.0 compliant